gilch/hissp/docs/style_guide.rst

 or perhaps a few very closely related ones.
 Build up a vocabulary of definitions so the requisite function becomes easily expressible.
-Function definition bodies should be no more than 10 lines, and usually no more than 5.
+Function definition bodies should usually be no more than 5 lines, but may occasionally be several times that.
 That's not counting docstrings, comments, or assertions.
 (:term:`Params` aren't in the body.)